 Agenda templates for virtual site visits are now available.

-CEPH will make determinations about visit formats on a rolling basis as information becomes available and will define each visit's format no later than three months prior to the scheduled first day.
+CEPH will define each visit's format (on-campus or virtual) no later than three months prior to the scheduled first day.
 If you have any questions about your upcoming accreditation review, contact CEPH staff at email@example.com.